 Outdoor learning happens whenever a child is experiencing the natural world and gaining knowledge, skills, understanding or appreciation.
 Climbing to the top of a high ridge in the Peak District, unearthing bugs in Ecology Club, feeling the force of water whilst kayaking on the River Wye, lighting a fire, solving mathematical equations in the Outdoor Learning Classroom and building dens in our woods are all valuable outdoor learning experiences at Swanbourne.

-“As early as Foundation, we offer progressive levels of challenge that combine discovery, experimentation, independence, social and emotional awareness and understanding risk.
+“As early as Pre-Reception, we offer progressive levels of challenge that combine discovery, experimentation, independence, social and emotional awareness and understanding risk.
 At Swanbourne, pupils are given the broadest of opportunities to engage with the world around them through overseas travel, adventure activities and trips, outdoor sports, co-curricular clubs and enrichment activities.”